ugwigr/kgbase-client/README.md

 }
 ```

+Note that you don't have to set `date_added` type column in creating vertex.
+The default value is today.
+Also `column_ids` and `values` lists should have same size.
+Values in list should match with data types of columns that you defined before.

 If you want to add vertex linking to another table vertex.
-The edges is a list of tuples which includes column label and a vertex id that is linked to.
+The `edges` is a list of tuples which includes `column label` and a `vertex id` that is linked to.
 ```python
 q.create_vertex(
     project_id='ctx-M57S8onUVXwdNMRgHPf',